Michele-Zhu/michele-zhu.github.io/_pages/about.md

   scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-Hi, I'm a PhD candidate in Information Technology.
+Hi, I'm a PhD candidate in Information Technology at [Politecnico di Milano](https://www.polimi.en/), Department of Electronics Information and Bioengineering([DEIB](https://www.deib.polimi.it/eng/home-page)).
 My experiences include full-stack web-app development, VR applications, game design.
 On the research side I've worked on digital twins, deep learning, wireless/networking systems.

 My elevator pitch is: I’m passionate about building great software, I love deep learning, and I care deeply about performance.